TCoS-Rebirth/Website/content/news/we-are-moving-into-open-beta.md

 summary: "Set foot in Hawksmouth once more!"
 tags: [ "open beta", "beta", "getting started" ]
 description: "We have a few more slots on Shardship The Mercantile!"
+leadtext: "The moment many of you have waited for has finally arrived - we are opening up the game to everybody!"
 headerimage: "openbeta.jpg"
+author: "kev.in"
 ---

-**Hello everybody!
-The moment I think a lot of you waited for, has finally come - we are opening up the gates to the game to everybody!**

 What started a few months ago as a stroke of pure luck, allowing us to get back on the game, has evolved to a point that we are comfortable opening it up to others - which means, we don't expect to do any further character wipes, but as long as the beta runs, that chance might still be there.